How Much Compensation Can I Claim For A Herniated / Slipped Disc?

 All of these causes can weaken or damage your back.
 They can also weaken or damage the gel discs between your vertebrae, leading to a herniated or slipped disc.
-If these have happened in your workplace, you could be entitled to make a workers compensation herniated disc claim.
+If these have happened in your workplace, you could be entitled to make workers compensation herniated disc claims or slipped disc claims.

 For many people with a slipped disc, there may not be any obvious symptoms at all, especially in the back or the spine.
 The damage that has happened to your disc might not be severe enough to be causing you any pain, discomfort or loss of movement/ mobility.
 A minor hernia like this will heal naturally within a few weeks.